cqlouis/TensorFlow2-tutorial/01-basic-image-classification/README.md

 new_model.evaluate(test_dataset)
 ```

-However, there is one caveat: model created by [sub-classing](https://keras.io/models/about-keras-models/#model-subclassing) can not be saved by ```model.save()```.
+However, there is one caveat(警告; 告诫): model created by [sub-classing](https://keras.io/models/about-keras-models/#model-subclassing) can not be saved by ```model.save()```.
 This is because sub-classing defines model's topology as Python code (rather than as a static graph of layers).
 That means the model's topology cannot be inspected or serialized.
 As a result, the following methods and attributes are not available for subclassed models:

 ```
 model.inputs and model.outputs.